Last Updated on December 11, 2024

 Tip # 6 – Ensure code branch protection

-GitHub as a service provider has its own set of rules for managing branch protection.
+GitHub as a service provider has its own set of branch protection rules for managing branch protection.
 It permits users to create such rules in a repository for a single branch, when we speak about some specifications, or all branches in a repository.
 Though, it’s worth paying attention that if we speak about branches that you want to specify, you shouldn’t forget to use fnmatch syntax.

 You may ask why do I need a branch protection as a git security measure?
 Yet the answer is simple – it reduces the risk of internal threats from one side, and helps avoid pushing the unwanted code into production from the other.